Naif-Ganadily/EE_596_NLP_Project1/README.md

 # EE_596_NLP_Project1
-# Sentiment Analysis using Machine Learning and Deep Learning
+# Sentiment Analysis with Logistic Regression and Deep Learning: A First Deep Dive into NLP
 ### Prof. Chandra Bhagavatula
 ### Student: Naif A. Ganadily
 This repository contains the implementation of a sentiment analysis model using logistic regression.
 The project is divided into three parts:

-* Part 1: Basic implementation of logistic regression.
+Part 1: Basic implementation of logistic regression using Scikit-Learn.
-* Part 2: Implementation of logistic regression with bag of words representation.
+Part 2: Deep Learning approach to sentiment analysis using PyTorch.
-* Part 3: Implementation of logistic regression with pretrained word embeddings (GloVe).
+Part 3: Implementation of Logistic Regression with pre-trained Word Embeddings (GloVe).

 ## Dependencies
 - Python 3.6+